sstarr77/economic_resilience_group_project/README.md

 *Suggestions for Deliverables:*
 - A short write-up describing the project.
-- An open source code that allows to create a disaster-specific webpage, which “pulls” relevant news articles relevant to a specific event.
+- An open source code that allows to create a disaster-specific webpage, which "pulls" relevant news articles relevant to a specific event.
 The code should only pull the title of the article/post, an abstract/summary (if available) and an image/ thumbnail (if available) and include a link to the original source.
-- An example (proof of concept) of a disaster event-specific web page which is populated by a real-time feed of relevant news articles, journals, blog posts, videos, etc. pertaining to a live event such as “Hurricane Lane”, or “Hurricane Harvey”, etc.
+- An example (proof of concept) of a disaster event-specific web page which is populated by a real-time feed of relevant news articles, journals, blog posts, videos, etc. pertaining to a live event such as "Hurricane Lane", or "Hurricane Harvey", etc.
-  - A user accessing this web page should have the ability to filter the search query by date, media type and certain keywords such as “evacuation”, “fire”, “damage assessment”, name of a city, etc.
+  - A user accessing this web page should have the ability to filter the search query by date, media type and certain keywords such as "evacuation", "fire", "damage assessment", name of a city, etc.
   - The tool should also allow the website editor to set these keywords and search queries (i.e. the page will always show the relevant news feeds set by the editor/admin).
   - This web page can be integrated with other methods to provide situational awareness to the disaster response community such as being featured on a disaster response website with relevant disaster data.